 There is not enough information available to know whether the vaccine is safe for pregnant women, nursing mothers, or children.
 The clinical trials conducted this year tested the vaccines’ safety and efficacy in adults, and researchers will need to conduct additional studies on how the vaccine affects these other populations.
 Please speak with your physician to discuss the safest options for your health and wellbeing.

 Can I travel after I have the vaccine?

 If you must travel, it is recommended you continue to follow proper COVID-19 precautions, such a wearing a face mask, hand washing and social distancing.

 Refer to state and international travel guidelines, along with information found on the website for the Centers for Disease Control and Prevention.

 I have heard there is a new more infectious strain of COVID-19 already in Colorado and the United States.
 Will the vaccine work for the new strain?

 The Centers for Disease Control and Prevention (CDC) has identified three new strains of COVID-19.
 Each is believed to be more contagious, which could lead to more cases of COVID-19.
 The CDC states the vaccines currently being administered are thought to be effective against these new strains.

-The Pfizer/BioNTech and Moderna vaccines are the first vaccines to become available in Colorado and western Kansas.
+The Pfizer/BioNTech and Moderna vaccines are the first vaccines to become available.
 Centura Health is distributing the vaccine based on state phased prioritization.
 Here are some important facts about each vaccine, how they were developed and their efficacy.

 How many people participated in the Pfizer and Moderna Vaccine trials?